rgambord/c99-doc/doc/sections/6/7/8/index.rst

 .. _9899_6.7.8p2:

+.. container:: snum

+   :ref:`2 <9899_6.7.8p2>`

-:ref:`2 <9899_6.7.8p2>` No initializer shall attempt to provide a value for an object not contained within the entity being initialized.
+No initializer shall attempt to provide a value for an object not contained within the entity being initialized.

 .. _9899_6.7.8p3:

+.. container:: snum

+   :ref:`3 <9899_6.7.8p3>`

-:ref:`3 <9899_6.7.8p3>` The type of the entity to be initialized shall be an array of unknown size or an object type that is not a variable length array type.
+The type of the entity to be initialized shall be an array of unknown size or an object type that is not a variable length array type.

 .. _9899_6.7.8p4:

+.. container:: snum

+   :ref:`4 <9899_6.7.8p4>`

-:ref:`4 <9899_6.7.8p4>` All the expressions in an initializer for an object that has static storage duration shall be constant expressions or string literals.
+All the expressions in an initializer for an object that has static storage duration shall be constant expressions or string literals.

 .. _9899_6.7.8p5:

+.. container:: snum

+   :ref:`5 <9899_6.7.8p5>`

-:ref:`5 <9899_6.7.8p5>` If the declaration of an identifier has block scope, and the identifier has external or internal linkage, the declaration shall have no initializer for the identifier.
+If the declaration of an identifier has block scope, and the identifier has external or internal linkage, the declaration shall have no initializer for the identifier.

 .. _9899_6.7.8p6:

+.. container:: snum

+   :ref:`6 <9899_6.7.8p6>`

-:ref:`6 <9899_6.7.8p6>` If a designator has the form
+If a designator has the form

 .. code-block:: text